NBPub/BeatLog/README.md

 [Details](/docs/Installation/Changelog.md#pre-alpha-018-details), [Previous Versions](#pre-release-changelog)

 - Features
-  - API v1 fixes/improvements
-    - handle geography data better / provide calls to retrieve geography data
-	- other ideas [listed](/docs/Features/API.md#more) on page?
-  - Failed Regex
-    - finalize features? add ability to [test Regex methods](/main/docs#adding-regex-to-logs) on failed lines
+  - ability to delete from all logs at once on [database clean](/docs/Features/Database.md#database-cleanup)
+  - API [call](/docs/Features/API.md#python-packages) for listing all Python packages
 - Bug Fixes / Minor Improvements
-  - make sure deleted logs are handled properly in database, date modified should account for former file and also parsed lines
+  - *checking* make sure deleted logs are handled properly in database, date modified should account for former file and also parsed lines
+    - update info with deletion of failed regex lines?
+  - Home Page design updates
+- Other
+  - testing Python 3.11, will update [requirements.txt](/requirements.txt) with next release

 ### Possible Improvements